austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 - [X] Make it so when podcast-covers.yml runs, it also commit changes to the repo.
 - [X] Make it so when download-scotus.yml runs, it also commit changes to the repo.
 - [ ] Refractoring the program to be in Rust language.
+- [ ] Read from https://www.scotusblog.com and updates scotus.csv file with confirm cases

 ## Supreme Court of the United States Podcast Episode Generator